Migrate from GhostJS to GatsbyJS

 After installing GatsbyJS and exploring a bit how it works, I started researching how could I transfer all my blog posts and static pages into Gatsby's folder structure, with the posts as markdown files and the images stored in subfolders.
 Luckily enough, there was a kind soul that built a module to do exactly that.

 The module takes the export file from Ghost and automatically creates the folders for the posts renamed with the post date and the post slug.
-It then places inside the post in markdown format and downloads the images into an
+It is then placed inside the post in markdown format and downloads the images into an

 images folder.
 Unfortunately, the module didn't fully download all the images nor produced all the markdown files, but still, I got a lot of the work done for free!